minio/mc/docs/minio-client-complete-guide.md

 FLAGS:
   --help, -h					Help of cp.
   --recursive, -r				Copy recursively.

+ENVIRONMENT VARIABLES:
+    MC_MULTIPART_THREADS: To set number of multipart threads.
+By default it is 4.
+    MC_MULTIPART_DISABLE: To disable multipart uploads set to 1.
 ```

 *Example: Copy a text file to to an object storage.*